 C |

-Scheduled visits row |
+Scheduled Visits Row |

-Displays upcoming visits.
-You can cancel visits from here and use the More button to open the patient/visit sidebar to see details about the upcoming visit.
-It also displays the patient’s name, visit type, and provider. |
+Displays upcoming visit details.
+You can cancel and reschedule visits from here and use the More button to open the visit sidebar to see details about the upcoming visit. |

 User Menu